 Step 5 - Business Tax Responsibilities

-Determine the potential tax responsibilities of the new business with federal, state, and local tax authorities.
+Determine the potential tax responsibilities of the new business with federal, state and local tax authorities.
 Federal tax obligations are filed through the Internal Revenue Service (IRS).
-State tax filings are done through the Comptroller of Public Accounts (CPA).
+State tax filings are done through the Texas Comptroller of Public Accounts (CPA).
 If starting an online business, this online Marketplace Seller tax information is useful.
 For questions about local business and property taxes, consult your county’s appraisal district or tax assessor-collector.
 Find your local appraisal district and tax office on the CPA’s website.

 Step 6 - Business Licenses and Permits by Business Type

 A general business license is not required in Texas.
 However, it is important to determine necessary licenses, permits, certifications, registrations or authorizations for a specific business activity, at the federal, state and local level.
 Our 2022 Texas Business Licenses & Permits Guide offers a comprehensive a listing of state permits and licenses required for persons wanting to operate a business enterprise in Texas.
 For more information or assistance, please contact Texas Economic Development & Tourism’s Business Permit Office (BPO).

 FAQ Videos on Business Licensing & Permitting in Texas

 If planning to employ staff, determine federal and state employer requirements.
 To learn more about Texas employer resources, visit the Texas Workforce Commission’s businesses and employers webpage.